adamsmd/latex-pkg-external/README.md

 use symbols from multiple packages that conflict or otherwise cannot be loaded together.

+## Status

+This package is pre-alpha and its interface may change without notice.

 ## Download

 You can download the latest copy at: